Send notifications (cozy-notifications)

 The mobile channels consists of a push notification.
 Its title will be

-method and its content will be the result
+the result of the getTitle method and its content will be the result

-of getPushContent
+of getPushContent.

 mail¶

-Emails need more markup and thus will need the template
+Emails need more markup and thus will need the template class attribute.

-, making it possible to write good looking emails in every major mail client.
+They are written in mjml, making it possible to write good looking emails in every major mail client.

 Templates¶